e0ipso/keyv-lru/README.md

   expire: 0,
 };
 const keyvLru = new KeyvLru(options);
+const keyvLruManagedTtl = new KeyvLruManagedTtl(options);
 ```
 <p>See <a href="https://www.npmjs.com/package/tiny-lru"><code>tiny-lru</code></a> to learn about the
 available options.</p>
+<h2 id="managed-ttls">Managed TTLs</h2>
+<p>KeyvLruManagedTtl uses a managed TTL strategy instead of timers.
+This is useful
+for serverless architectures. tiny-lru expires entries based on timers, that
+means that the event loop is not empty when the lambda function is finished.
+That blocks the end of the execution.</p>
+<p>This implementation will store the expiration time along with the cached data
+and it will deleter expired items upon retrieval.
+Alternatively there is an
+<code>evictExpired()</code> method that will evict all the expired items.</p>
+<p>Even when not using <code>tiny-lru</code>‘s built-in expiration system based on timers, we
+still benefit a lot from the LRU store.</p>
 <h2 id="contributors">Contributors</h2>
 <details>
 <summary><strong>Contributors</strong></summary><br>